cr1901/sentinel/doc/development/microcode.md

   the microinstruction at this address appears on the read port on the next clock cycle.

-(sequencer)=
 Sequencer
-: Component which supplies the address of the microinstruction which will be output on the _next_ clock cycle.
-It chooses between various sources based on a test condition provided by the {ref}`Condition Code Multiplexer <cc-mux>`.
+  Component which supplies the address of the microinstruction which will be output on the _next_ clock cycle.
+It chooses between various sources based on a test condition provided by the {term}`Condition Code Multiplexer`.

   Sources used by Sentinel, include: